nfomon/shok/walkthrough.md

 Special keywords
 ----------------
 These special keywords check meta-information about variables.
-They cannot be used in expressions with boolean logic (and/or/not), because the interpreter may allow or disallow code depending on the result.

         keyword     type    description
         -------     ----    -----------
-        typeof      [str]   A list of the immediate parents of a variable whatis      str     The best known name of the variable's current value is          bool    Check if a variable has an object in its parent tree isvar       bool    Check if a variable is defined in the current scope
+        typeof      [str]   A list of the immediate parents of a variable attribs     [str]   A list of type attributes (e.g. abstract, const) whatis      str     The best known name of the variable's current value is          bool    Check if a variable has an object in its parent tree isvar       bool    Check if a variable is defined in the current scope

+They cannot be used in expressions with boolean logic (and/or/not), so that the interpreter can follow through expressions like:

+        each file|dir f in ~/music/ {     # each file or directory in my music folder if f is dir {
+                f.rmdir()   # Only 'dir' has this method.
+The interpreter knows that
+                            # this block can only execute if f is really a dir.
+            }
+            f.rmdir()       # Static error!
+The interpreter won't even execute a script
+                            # with this broken code in it.
+        }

 Standard types
 --------------